anbox-cloud/discourse-docs/howto/container/launch.rst

 ==================

-You can launch a container for a registered application or image (see :ref:`Application containers vs. raw containers <explanation_containers-application-vs-raw>`), either by using the ``amc`` tool or through another service over the REST API that the AMS service provides.
+You can launch a container for a registered application or image (see :ref:`Application containers vs. raw containers <exp_containers-application-vs-raw>`), either by using the ``amc`` tool or through another service over the REST API that the AMS service provides.

 By default, the container will run headless.
-See :ref:`howto_container_access` for instructions on how to access it for debugging purposes, and :ref:`explanation_application-streaming` for information about the streaming stack.
+See :ref:`howto_container_access` for instructions on how to access it for debugging purposes, and :ref:`exp_application-streaming` for information about the streaming stack.

 .. _howto_container_launch-application-containers: